cytopia/pwncat/README.md

 [![Build Status](https://github.com/cytopia/pwncat/workflows/testing/badge.svg)](https://github.com/cytopia/pwncat/actions?workflow=testing)

-> #### Netcat on steroids with FW and IPS evasion, bind and reverse shell, local and remote port-forward.
+> #### Netcat on steroids with Firewall and IPS evasion, bind and reverse shell, local and remote port-forward.

 Dependency-less Python 2 and Python 3 compatible implementation of netcat which works on 32bit and 64bit systems to easily pivot your target.